-5While equation (6) does not capture any welfare effects due to internalities and behavioral responses to reforms, we note that in the empirically dominant case of so-called 'passive savers' documented in [Chetty et al., 2014], individuals would not change their savings behavior in response to the reforms.
-The absence of behavioral responses would imply that the additional welfare impact due to the potential bias correction is still only of secondorder importance.
+&lt;sup>6An important concern highlighted in prior work is that individuals may not be adequately prepared for retirement.
+Under-saving due to behavioral biases would mainly act to increase individuals' marginal utility in retirement.
+In other words, an individual's marginal utility might be higher in retirement because they saved too little and thus are forced to consume less; this is implicitly already captured by the SMU term in equation (3).
+Moreover, in the empirically dominant case of so-called 'passive savers' documented in [Chetty et al., 2014], passive individuals would not change their savings behavior in response to the reforms (and the active savers who do reoptimize would not experience first-order changes in their welfare due to envelope conditions).
+The absence of behavioral responses would imply that the additional welfare impact due to the potential bias correction is still only of second-order importance.
 Of course, behavioral frictions can play at other margins too.
 One example is the large impact that statutory retirement ages have relative to financial incentives on individuals' retirement behavior [Seibold, 2021].
 Our focus here is on the welfare effect through the SMU channel and, briefly, the fiscal effect, and we defer consideration of internalities to other work [see e.g. Reck and Seibold, 2021].